coderefinery/coderefinery.org/content/workshops/teaching-style.md

 The best interaction is in small groups - this is the benefit of in-person, isn't it?
-We support learners in forming these teams and training exercise leaders for them, in addition to providing expert helpers for additional support.
+We support learners in forming these teams and training team leaders for them, in addition to providing expert helpers for additional support.
 These teams could meet in-person (see "reverse hybrid" above), or online.